roovo/xbar_gitlab_pipeline_rag/README.md

 # Gitlab Pipeline RAG
+An [xbar](https://xbarapp.com/) plugin to show the
-Shows a basic RAG (Red, Amber, Green) status for Gitlab pipelines.
+RAG (Red, Amber, Green) status of Gitlab pipelines.

 ![Example showing the Gitlab Pipeline RAG plugin menu item](./gitlab_pipeline_rag.png)

 The overall status is shown in the menu bar and the status of each project you are tracking is shown in the dropdown.
-You can click on any of the project in the dropdown to go to its pipeline page in your default browser.
+You can click on any of the projects in the dropdown to go to its pipeline page on Gitlab in your default browser.

 The meanings of the circles against each project is: